 Teen Mothers’ Education Campaign

 Current Problem: Many teenage girls continue to drop out of schools due to early pregnancies and early marriages.
 The problem is so pronounced in rural areas of Malawi.

-The Project: Through a radio programme, Centre for Solutions Journalism plans to urge teenage mothers to return to school.
-The project also entails forming Teenage Mothers’ Radio Listening Groups who will be sharing their experiences with the peers through the radio programme.
+The Project: Through a radio programme, Centre for Solutions Journalism advocates for the return of teenage mothers to school.
+The project also entails forming Teenage Mothers’ Radio Listening Groups who share their experiences with the peers through the mass media.